tsvallender/personal-site/README.md

-# Summon Player
+# soc

-Summon player is a lightweight digital helper for tabletop games.
-It is designed for use in a few situations:
+Soc (stream of consciousness) is a personal website platform for introverts.
+It is designed to run a blog as well as a microblog.

-- To use for theatre of the mind games alongside a video call platform
-- To use alongside a platform such as Owlbear Rodeo
-- For Play-by-Post games
-- To manage in-person games
+This codebase is currently geared for my own site, but can be easily adapted.

 # Development environment